ccmnque/School-Activities/README.md

 # School-Activities
-this is just a compilation of my school activities; just coding assessments
+this is just a compilation of my school activities; just simple coding assessments